 …with the above knowledge in your repertoire, we’re sure you will!

 Did you enjoy our article?
-If you did, or you have any questions, drop us a line in the comments box below.
+If you did, or you have any questions or other hiking safety tips, drop us a line in the comments box below.
 And if you’d like to share this post with your friends, please do!